astropy/astropy-APEs/APE7.rst

     def downsample(data, wcs=None)

-        if isinstance(data, Image):
+        if isinstance(data, NDData):
             if wcs is not None:
-                raise ValueError("wcs cannot be specified if Image instance was passed") wcs = data.wcs
+                raise ValueError("wcs cannot be specified if NDData instance was passed") wcs = data.wcs
             data = data.data